-Now, non-profits are expanding their use of digital channels in news ways, as seen among some of the recent Webby for Good winners.
-The awards are a collaboration between The Webby Awards and WP Engine highlighting projects created to promote social good.
+Now, non-profits are expanding their use of digital channels in news ways, as seen among some of the recent Webby for Good works.
+The showcase is a collaboration between The Webby Awards and WP Engine highlighting projects created to promote social good.

-Some of the recent Webby for Good winners bypassed traditional cause-related marketing messages altogether and rather than create videos or events, experimented with guerilla marketing techniques, building original apps and products.
+Some of the recent Webby for Good honorees bypassed traditional cause-related marketing messages altogether and rather than create videos or events, experimented with guerrilla marketing techniques, building original apps and products.
 One fake escort-service site drew attention to the plight of sex workers, while a DIY electronic spy kit helped highlight threats to digital privacy.

 Charities to help the homeless are a fixture among cause-related marketing efforts, but the Dutch agency N=5 decided to take a high-tech approach to this social issue.
 The Amsterdam-based agency came up with the Helping Heart jacket after staffers saw an interview with Dutch queen Maxima where she noted the homeless need money for more than immediate needs.
 While searching for a way to facilitate meaningful donations, the group realized the increasingly cashless society made people less likely to give money to homeless people on the street.

 The creatives came up with a design for a wireless payment system that allowed passersby to tap a credit card onto a patch on a homeless person’s coat instead of giving them cash.
 The sensor would channel a donation to an account that the coat wearer could then redeem for food, housing or other necessities at a local shelter, which administered the money.